ylesia-wu/power-outage-analysis/README.md

 <iframe src="assets/mar_depend.html" width=800 height=600 frameBorder=0></iframe>

 Finally, we get a p-value of 0.
-When using 0.05 as the significance level, since 0.0 $\leq$ 0.05, we reject the null hypothesis that the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is not missing.
+When using 0.05 as the significance level, since 0.0 < 0.05, we reject the null hypothesis that the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is not missing.
 In other words, the missingness of `DEMAND.LOSS.MW` is MAR because it depends on the column `CLIMATE.REGION`.
 It is likely that certain states paid more attention to recording the demand loss whereas others found it less important.

 > the missingness of `DEMAND.LOSS.MW` and `RES.PERCEN`